javaSpock/edify.io/docs/README.md

 - Gradle or Maven for build
 - Groundwork or Foundation or Bootstrap for UI framework
 - Spring and Java (Oracle 7 or OpenJDK 8) for app platform
+- mailgun.org or SendGrid or MailChimp for app email

 **Issues:**